|Power and Function|

 As a general rule most ramp manufacturers recommend a gradient no steeper than 1:12 for independent use and 1:10 for assisted use.
-A simple calculation for finding out the right ramp length is to multiple the height by the ratio, i.e. if working on a 1:12 ratio multiply the height of step by 12 to give you the minimum length of ramp, e.g. 6″ step x 12 = 72″ (6ft ramp).
+A simple calculation for finding out the right ramp length is to multiply the height by the ratio - i.e. if working on a 1:12 ratio multiply the height of step by 12 to give you the minimum length of ramp, e.g. 6″ step x 12 = 72″ (6ft ramp).

 Walking stick or crutch holders

 Clips are widely available to hold walking sticks, crutches etc.

 Most combine a clip with a cup to hold the base of the stick or crutch.
 They attach to wheelchairs with a variety of fastenings including screw clamps or hook and loop Velcro.
 Some are fitted behind the chair, others to the side.

 Consider the most appropriate fitting for your chair and your ability to reach to guide your choice.
 Ensure that the clip element of the holder is big enough for your stick or crutch.